 Fingerprint analysis later revealed that it was not Ledeau who broke into the car.
 It was 16-year-olds Arlin Bird and James Hopkins.
-They denied involvement in Ledeau’s murder; however, police found bloody clothing and a hammer at their house, which was less than two blocks from where Ledeau’s body was found.
+Bird and Hopkins denied involvement in Ledeau’s murder; however, police found bloody clothing and a hammer at their house, which was less than two blocks from where Ledeau’s body was found.

 The day after Ledeau’s murder, Staley’s probation officer went to his house because he had violated his probation by being out past curfew on the night of the incident.
 The probation officer found a note attached to his front door.
 It was addressed to his pregnant girlfriend, Rochelle Smith-Sterner, and it explained that he was leaving because he did not want to go to prison.

 Staley and Smith-Sterner were discovered a few days later in a motel in Helena, Montana.
 They were both arrested.
 Staley was held for violating his probation, and Smith-Sterner was charged with harboring a fugitive.

 Staley Falsely Implicates Burkhart

 Detectives interrogated Staley about Ledeau’s murder, but he assured them that he and Burkhart had nothing to do with it.
 They had only approached the scene to talk to the officers because their car had been broken into nearby and the suspects were running away.

 After he failed to incriminate Burkhart, a police officer walked Smith-Sterner, who was pregnant, by the interrogation room and told him she would birth their child in prison.
 The intimidation tactic worked.
 Staley changed his story and told the detectives that Burkhart killed Ledeau with a ball-peen hammer.

 A ball-peen hammer was found near Burkhart’s car, but there were no fingerprints or blood on it.
 Following Staley’s admission, the prosecution told the crime lab not to test the clothes or hammer found at the Bird and Hopkins residence.